Cassini Sends Back Views After Zooming Past Dione

 Full Story | News Releases Home

-Cassini is currently orbiting Saturn with a 18.9-day period in a plane inclined 0.3 degree from the planet's equatorial plane.
-The most recent spacecraft tracking and telemetry data were obtained on May 20 using the DSN station in Australia.
+Cassini is currently orbiting Saturn with a period of 18.9 days in a plane inclined 0.4 degree from the planet's equatorial plane.
+The most recent spacecraft tracking and telemetry data were obtained on July 1 using the DSN station in Australia.

 Full Story | Significant Events Home